cleitonsouza01/trade/docs/introduction/part_2.md

 portfolio.accumulate(purchase)
 ```

-Portfolios have a attribute called assets, wich is a dictionary indexed
+Portfolios have a collection of Accumulator objects, one for each asset
-by Asset object references.
-Every operation is accumulated on this attribute,
+the Portfolio accumulates.
+Every operation is accumulated on its corresponding
-under the key of the operation's Asset.
+accumualtor according to the operation Asset.
 This process uses a Accumulator
 object that we will discuss later.
 Right now, we can check the results of our
 operations by just: